altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 "Thank you very much!
 I heard these meat are prepared by Lady Marion.
 Everyone’s very grateful!"<br/>
 "Erm… It’s thanks to the citizens who are willing to share it with us, and Sir Regis who promised to prepare their winter provisions..."<br/>
 "Sir Regis is awesome!
 But Lady Marion is the one who brought us the meat.
 Please watch me, I will do it!
 I will definitely hit the black knight tomorrow!"<br/>
-The soldiers around her also said "That’s right!】"Kill him!"<br/>
+The soldiers around her also said "That’s right!""Kill him!"<br/>
 Marion sighed again.<br/>
 "… Be careful."<br/>
 "Yes!"<br/>